GillianZhu/HORLN/README.md

 # Hybrid-Order Representation Learning for Electricity Theft Detection
-This is a PyTorch implementation of **Hybrid-Order Representation Learning for Electricity Theft Detection**.

 Electricity theft is the primary cause of electrical losses in power systems, existing methods usually detect anomalies in electricity consumption data on the first-order information and ignore the second-order representation learning that can efficiently model global temporal dependency and facilitates discriminative representation learning of electricity consumption data.

 We propose a novel and lightweight end-to-end **Hybrid-Order Representation Learning Network (HORLN)** to identify electricity thieves.
 To the best of our knowledge, this is the first attempt to incorporate second-order information with regular first-order based deep architectures for electricity theft detection.

-If you use this code for your research, please cite our paper.
+For more details, please refer to our paper [Hybrid-Order Representation Learning for Electricity Theft Detection](https://ieeexplore.ieee.org/document/9785914).

 ### Requirements
 - python3.7